sporniket/core/README.md

 ##1.
 What is **Sporniket-core**, and when to use it ?
 **Sporniket-core** is a collection of libraries containing code that I deemed essential for my projects at one point.

+### What's new in v16.09.00
+* A utility that allow to specify the listeners to use when reading a properties file.
+See `FileTools.readPropertiesToListeners(...)` in *sporniket-core-io*.

 ### What's new in v16.08.02
-* A utility that load properties files like ResourceBundle
+* A utility that load properties files like ResourceBundle.
+See `FileTools.loadResourceBundle(...)` in *sporniket-core-io*.
 * An url provider that encapsulate regular URL instanciation from full urls, that recognize the "classpath" protocol and use the classloader to get a real url.
+See `ClasspathProtocolAwareUrlProvider` class in *sporniket-core-lang*.

 ### What's new in v16.08.01

 * fixed : left-trimed multi-line processing and untrimed multi-line processing is swaped.
-* A utility (FileTools.loadProperties()) to load a properties file supporting heredoc convention.
+* A utility to load a properties file supporting heredoc convention.
+See `FileTools.loadProperties(...)` in *sporniket-core-io*.

 ### What's new in v16.08.00

 * a regexp utility that create a pattern that match a formatted input using a limited description format.
+See `FormattedInputSimpleParserFactory` class in *sporniket-core-lang*.

 ### What's new in v15.09.00

 * An utility to get a SSLContext to use an https url.
+See `SslContextFactory` class in *sporniket-core-lang*.
 * An utility to parse a properties file supporting heredoc convention for multiple-lines values.
+See `LineByLinePropertyParser` class in *sporniket-core-io*.

 ### What's new in v15.03.01